rainlanguage/.github/CONTRIBUTING.md

 - **Link Issues:** Reference any relevant issues or other pull requests.
 - **Tests**: See next section.

+### Chaining PRs

+Sometimes you made need to "chain" PRs, meaning each merges into the next vs merging directly into main.

+There's two reasons you may decide to chain your PRs:
+- Your changes are spread across multiple repos and one is a dependency of the other
+- The task at hand is too large for a single PR and needs to be split into parts

+If neither of these are the case, please do not chain your PRs, as it potentially makes it harder to merge the most important work first.

 ### Testing and Quality Assurance

 We are building open source financial software that operates in a highly adversarial environment.
 It handles real money onchain, is permissionless and we have no admin keys or control over code running in production.